Salient Object Detection: A Survey: Survey of the State of the Art

+In \cite{jiang2011automatic}, Jiang \etal~propose a \textbf{multi-scale local region contrast} based approach, which calculates saliency values across multiple segmentations for robustness purposes and combines these regional saliency values to obtain a pixel-wise saliency map.
+A similar idea for estimating regional saliency using multiple hierarchical segmentations is adopted in~\cite{yan2013hierarchical,li2013saliency}.
 Li~\etal~\cite{LiLSDH13Contextual} extend the pairwise local contrast by building a hypergraph, constructed by non-parametric multi-scale clustering of superpixels, to capture both internal consistency and external separation of regions.
-The salient object detection is casted as finding salient vertices and hyperedges in the hypergraph.
+Salient object detection is then casted as finding salient vertices and hyperedges in the hypergraph.

 {{\mathcal G}} {{\mathcal V}} {{\mathcal E}}